Contact: Department of Trade Economics Business School Renmin University of China Beijing, China

 receive less productivity gains as time evolves.

 Trade Policy Uncertainty and Market Diversification by Risk-Averse Firms, with T. Zhu, Z.H.
 Wang and K.J.
-Gu, submitted
+Gu, resubmitted to China Economic Review

 The Impact of Digitalization on Productivity: Evidence from Chinese Manufacturing Firms, with H.X.
 Chen, J.T.
 Yi and J.Q.
-He, R&R at Management and Organizational Review
+He, resubmitted to Management and Organizational Review

-Bank Competition, Defaulting Risks and Innovation, with Mengbo Zhang, Aomeng Zhang, and Xinyang Li, R&R at Canadian Journal of Economics
+Bank Competition, Defaulting Risks and Innovation, with Mengbo Zhang, Aomeng Zhang, and Xinyang Li, resubmitted to Canadian Journal of Economics

-How Does Banking Expansion Influence City Development and Synergy? —— A New Perpective from Government Debts, with Y. Wen and H. Yu, R&R at Cities
+How Does Banking Expansion Influence City Development and Synergy? —— A New Perspective from Government Debts, with Y. Wen and H. Yu, 2nd round R&R at Cities

 We study the impact of anti-corruption efforts on firm performance, exploiting an unanticipated corruption crackdown in China’s Heilongjiang province in 2004.
 We compare firms in the affected regions with those in other inland regions before and after the crackdown.
 Our main finding is an overall negative impact of the